satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 familiarity and journals gain experience with our proposed system, it could be refined and improved.

-For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
-While social technologies such as Facebook and blogs have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
-The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
-Our proposed interface learns from and improves upon these specialized interfaces to filter and highlight useful and relevant feedback.

 In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler,